Applications for 2018 Inclusion Program open in January.

 - If you or the camp staff feel that Camp Shelanu cannot adequately support your child or your child is not able to participate safely, we will meet with you discuss the situation, and we will refund your tuition prorated for any days attended.

-- Campers in the inclusion program are subject to the same behavior contract as all campers at Camp Shelanu.
+- Campers in the inclusion program are subject to the same Behavior Agreement as all campers at Camp Shelanu.
 Click here for more details.

 Still have questions?